 The UK needs an increased focus on its nuclear strategy, and the development of innovative approaches to financing and construction risk.

 Nuclear presents a low technological risk but is significantly challenged by the current financial model.
-8.4GW is being constructed or planned via Hinkley Point C and Bradwell B.
+8.4GW is being constructed or planned via Hinkley Point C, Sizewell C and Bradwell B.

 A key role from Carbon Capture and Storage (CCS)

 Carbon Capture and Storage (CCS) is critical to the Net Zero scenario due to a continued reliance on CCGT as part of the generationmix, as well as the use of steam meathane reforming for hydrogen production.